Garden-AI/garden/docs/user_guide/modal-publishing.md

 ### The Complete Modal File

-That is all we need to do to define a Modal App that can be published with Garden!
+This is all we need to do to define a Modal App that can be published with Garden!
 See the complete modal file below:
-See the [Modal docs](https://modal.com/docs/guide) for more details on defining Modal Apps and functions.

 ```python
 # my_app.py